 Nutritional Benefits in a Nutshell

 The health benefits of nuts have been demonstrated in many studies.
-In general, nuts have been shown to help support a healthy heart and to be a source of both protein and fiber, along with many other important vitamins, minerals and phytonutrients.
-But all nuts are not created equal.
+In general nuts may support heart health.
+Nuts contain fiber and protein along with many other vitamins, minerals and phytonutrients.

 Crack Open Nutritional Benefits of Pistachios